yunpengn/MultiAttrCNN/LFW_label/README.md

 The next subsequent line gives the number of people in the second set, followed by the names and number of images of the people in the second set.
 This procedure is repeated for all 10 sets.

-### additional details
+### Additional details

 For additional details on how the database was constructed, as well as how the configurations were chosen for performance reporting, please refer to our technical report:

 Gary B. Huang, Manu Ramesh, Tamara Berg, and Erik Learned-Miller.
 Labeled Faces in the Wild: A Database for Studying Face Recognition in Unconstrained Environments.
 University of Massachusetts, Amherst, Technical Report 07-49, October, 2007.

 For updated details on categories of LFW results, including information concerning unsupervised methods and methods using external training data, please refer to our follow-up technical report:

 Gary B. Huang and Erik Learned-Miller.
 Labeled Faces in the Wild: Updates and New Reporting Procedures.
 UMass Amherst Technical Report UM-CS-2014-003, 2014.